DryCreations/pdfproject/planning/tasks.md

 #### 2.1

-Implement a button feature to quickly jump to any "page" of the pdf that is requested.
+Implement a button and textfield that allows the user to quickly jump to any "page" of the pdf that is requested.
+(2 pt)

 #### 2.2

-Implement a button that when clicked bookmarked the page currently on and added it to a list that could later be accessed.
+Implement a button that when clicked bookmarks the page currently on and added it to a list that can later be accessed.
+(2 pt)

 ## User Story 3: As a user, having a displayable word and character count when dealing with PDFs with raw text would be beneficial for adhering to document guidelines.